joealewine/blockchain-rhos/ibp-console-ha.md

    A single zone is sufficient for a development and test environment if you can tolerate an zone outage.
 Therefore, to leverage the HA benefits of multiple zones,  when you provision your cluster, ensure that multiple zones are selected.
 Two zones are better than one, but three are recommended for HA to increase the likelihood that the two additional zones can absorb the workload of any single zone failure.
 When redundant peers from the same organization and channel, and ordering nodes, are spread across multiple zones, a failure in any one zone should not affect the ability of the network to process transactions because the workload will shift to the blockchain nodes in the other zones.

-   You can use the {{site.data.keyword.blockchainfull_notm}} Platform console to specify the zone where a peer or ordering node is created.
-When you deploy a peer or ordering service (or a single ordering node), look under the **Advanced deployment options** to see the list of zones that are currently configured for your Kubernetes cluster.
+   You can use the {{site.data.keyword.blockchainfull_notm}} Platform console to specify the zone where a CA, peer, or ordering node is created.
+When you deploy a CA, peer, or ordering service (or a single ordering node), check the Advanced deployment option that is labelled **Kubernetes zone selection** to see the list of zones that are currently configured for your Kubernetes cluster.

+   The CA zone selection is only available when the default database type SQLite is used.
+   {: note}

-   If you're deploying a peer or ordering service, you have the option to select the zone from the zones you have available or let your Kubernetes cluster decide for you by leaving the default selected.
+   If you're deploying a CA, peer or ordering service, you have the option to select the zone from the zones you have available or let your Kubernetes cluster decide for you by leaving the default selected.
 For a five node ordering service, these nodes will be distributed into multiple zones by default, depending on the relative space available in each zone.
 You also have the ability to distribute a five node ordering service yourself by unselecting the default option to have the zones chosen for you and distributing these nodes into the zones you have available.
 If you are deploying a redundant node (that is, another peer when you already have one), it is a best practice to deploy this node into a different zone.
 You you can check which zone the other node was deployed to by opening the tile of the node and looking under the **Node location**.
 Alternatively, you can use the APIs to deploy a peer or orderer to a specific zone.
 For more information on how to do this with the APIs, see [Creating a node within a specific zone](/docs/services/blockchain-rhos?topic=blockchain-rhos-ibp-v2-apis#ibp-v2-apis-zone).

-   If you have multiple zones configured for your Kubernetes cluster, when you create a new CA with replica sets, an anti-affinity policy ensures that the CA replica sets are automatically configured across the zones.
+   If you have multiple zones configured for your Kubernetes cluster, when you create a new CA with a PostgreSQL database and replica sets, an anti-affinity policy ensures that the CA replica sets are automatically configured across the zones.
 Replica sets are represented as shaded CA boxes in the diagram above.
 Adequate resources must exist in the other zones in order for the anti-affinity policy to be used.

    This scenario uses redundant peers, and ordering nodes, and CAs across multiple worker nodes and multiple zones, which protect against zone failure, but does not protect from an unlikely entire region failure.
 This scenario is recommended for a production network.

-   If you choose to use a multi-zone configuration for peers or ordering nodes you are responsible for configuring the storage for each zone and set the node affinity to zones.
+   If you choose to use a multi-zone configuration for a CA, peers,  or ordering nodes you are responsible for configuring the storage for each zone and set the node affinity to zones.
    {: important}

 ### Multi-region HA